alexirpan/alexirpan.github.io/research.md

 Code: [GitHub](https://github.com/alexirpan/rubik_research)

-Project where I tried training a neural net to learn how to solve a Rubik's Cube from raw features.
-Originally a small side project, but it grew over time, eventually turning into an experiment to see if AdaBoost reweighting while training could improve training time or accuracy.
+Project where I trained neural nets mapping raw features to Rubik's Cube moves.
+Started as a small side project, but grew over time, eventually turning into an experiment to see if AdaBoost reweighting while training could improve training time or accuracy.
 The short answer is that it did neither.
-The long answer is in the submission.
+For details, see the submission.

 ---------------------------------------------